UNiXMIT/UNiXSF/README.md

     Generates an email, using a set template and information from the case.

   - Account Team.
-    Opens up the Account Team page for the case you have open.
+    Opens up the Account Team page for the case you have opened.
     Only works if you have a case open and active.

   - Entitlements.
-    Opens up the Entitlements page for the case you have open.
+    Opens up the Entitlements page for the case you have opened.
     Only works if you have a case open and active.

   - Additional menu items for Support Portal, SLD Web Portal, Education System and PerformPlus.